linux-integrity/ima-doc/ima-configuration.rst

 determine the policy rules.

 An alternative to the compiled-in policy rules is :ref:`ima-policy-secure-boot` on the boot command line.
+However, :ref:`ima-policy-secure-boot` rules will be replaced by a :ref:`custom-policy`.

 .. _config-ima-appraise-require-firmware-sigs: